Templated Anisotropic Analyses of the LISA Galactic Foreground: Results

 \section{Results}

-We present two demonstrations of the ability of our templated anisotropic analysis to characterize the Galactic foreground.
-All analyses discussed are performed in the pixel basis with a Healpix {\tt nside} (pixel resolution) of 32.
+We present two demonstrations of the ability of our templated anisotropic analysis to characterize the Galactic foreground. \ed{We additionally consider the impacts of a poor choice of template on recovery of the foreground spectrum.} All analyses discussed are performed in the pixel basis with a Healpix {\tt nside} (pixel resolution) of 32.
 This resolution was chosen due to computational limitations in the simulation process; ASGWB simulations with finer pixel resolutions will be accessible in future through further optimization of \blips simulation routines and/or the availability of additional computational resources.
 For each case considered, we use Hamiltonian Monte Carlo to sample its respective posterior distribution via the Numpyro package \citep{phan_composable_2019a}.
 Each analysis was performed on a single Nvidia A100 GPU.